noi-techpark/odh-docs/source/intro.rst

 Accessing data in the |odh| by using a browser is useful on different
-levels: for the casual user, who can have a look at the type and quality of data provided; for a developer, that can use the REST API implemented by the |odh| or even check if the results of his app are coherent with those retrieved with the API; for everyone in order to get acquainted with the various methods to retrieve data.
+levels: for the casual user, who can have a look at the type and quality of data provided; for a developer, that can use the :term:`REST API` implemented by the |odh| or even check if the results of his app are coherent with those retrieved with the API; for everyone in order to get acquainted with the various methods to retrieve data.

 More in detail, these are the possibilities to interact with |odh|\'s data by using a browser: